Last updated on 14th March 2023

-At this stage, it is important to plan how many panels your storyboard will have and number each one to ensure there is no confusion in the timeline of your video.
+At this stage, it’s important to plan how many panels your storyboard will have and number each one to ensure there is no confusion in the timeline of your video.

 If the video is animated, visual style is even more important.
 Just look at the difference between this character when he is drawn as a flat illustration vs. a 3D model:

-After breaking your script down into numbered scenes and determining your visual style, it is a good idea to create a list of things you need to draw.
+After breaking your script down into numbered scenes and determining your visual style, it’s a good idea to create a list of things you need to draw.